hideya/mcp-server-weather-js/README.md

 This is an example explained in [MCP Quickstart](https://modelcontextprotocol.io/quickstart).

-It has been hosted as an [npm package](https://www.npmjs.com/package/@h1deya/mcp-server-weather) for easy use with `npx`.
+It has been hosted as an [npm package](https://www.npmjs.com/package/@h1deya/mcp-server-weather) for convenient use with `npx`.

 ## Original Author and License

 This example is based on the code explained in [MCP Quickstart](https://modelcontextprotocol.io/quickstart) ([github](https://github.com/modelcontextprotocol/docs)), whose license is [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
-Because no other license is specified, the same license is applied, even though it is said not to be suitable for software...
+Because no other license is specified, the same license has been applied, even though it is said not to be suitable for software...

 ## Usage with Claude Desktop

-Add the following to your `claude_desktop_config.json`:
+Merge the following JSON fragment into your `claude_desktop_config.json`.
+Please refer to [MCP Quickstart](https://modelcontextprotocol.io/quickstart) for more details.

 ```
 # MacOS/Linux
 code ~/Library/Application\ Support/Claude/claude_desktop_config.json

 # Windows
 code $env:AppData\Claude\claude_desktop_config.json
 ```